 When Eric was a junior, he broke his leg playing soccer with his friends.
-He suddenly needed to cover medical bills, couldn’t work at his job in the campus cafeteria anymore (because it required walking a lot), and now couldn’t drive his car, so he found himself sometimes needing to take expensive Uber rides to get places.
-Eric was a money mentor at his college so he knew it was important to have an emergency fund and had one ready.
+He suddenly needed to cover medical bills, couldn’t work at his job in the campus cafeteria anymore, and couldn’t drive his car.
+He ended up taking expensive Uber rides to get places.
+Eric was a money mentor at his college so he knew it was important to have an emergency fund so he had one ready.
 Through his experience, he realized that small things that aren’t in your control can quickly spiral into big money stress.

-Camilla’s parents grew up in Belize and she was the first in her family to go to college in the United States.
-She had to figure out everything on her own and she thought her textbooks were covered in the bill she paid the college—she didn’t realize she needed to budget to buy them on her own.
-She didn’t have an emergency fund, so she had to go to the college’s Financial Aid Office and get a last-minute short-term loan for $300.
+Camilla’s parents grew up in Belize.
+She was the first in her family to go to college in the United States.
+She had to figure out everything on her own; she thought her textbooks were covered in the bill she paid the college.
+Unfortunately, she didn’t realize she needed to budget to buy books on her own.
+She didn’t have an emergency fund for books, so she had to go to the college’s financial aid office to get a last-minute short-term loan for $300.

-TAKEAWAY: You might know that you have to pay for textbooks, but there are likely other things you don’t know.
-If you are the first in your family to go through the college process, be ready for many surprises.
-Reach out to support programs designated for first-generation freshmen college students: they can support you!
+Tip: You probably did not know that you have to pay for textbooks in college.
+There are likely other unexpected expenses that will pop up.
+If you are the first in your family to go through the college process, be ready for surprises.
+Reach out to support programs for first-generation college students or support programs for freshmen.

-Deja’s dad’s income increased slightly after her first two years in college so the amount of grants she was given by the school and college decreased.
-She didn’t realize this until she saw her “refund check”—a check she receives at the beginning of each semester, which she uses to cover books and other college expenses.
+Deja’s father’s income increased after her first two years in college.
+As a result, the amount of grants in her financial aid package decreased.
+Deja didn’t realize this change until she saw her “refund check”—a check she receives at the beginning of each semester, which she used to cover books and other college expenses.
 Her check went from $534 per semester to just $22.
-Deja doesn’t like to be surprised, so she made a plan to prevent this from happening again.
+Deja didn’t like to be surprised, so she made a plan.
 She took out a loan that would cover her books and also left some “wiggle room” for emergency expenses.

-TAKEAWAY: Dramatic changes in your family’s financial situation will change your college costs.
-Having an emergency fund (whether through your own savings or through small amounts of loans) can help.
+Tip: Dramatic changes in your family’s financial situation will impact your college costs.
+Having an emergency fund (whether through your own savings or through small amounts of loans) can help mitigate these changes.

 Between grants and big scholarships, Kiante didn’t have to pay for anything during his first four years at college.
-However, he changed his major from Psychology to Biological Engineering, which meant he needed to attend college for a fifth year.
-It wasn’t until the end of his fourth year that he realized all his scholarships expired and would not cover his fifth year at college.
-He ended up having to take out a $30,000 loan to cover his last year of college and wished he had saved up a little more during his first couple of years of college.
+However, when he changed his major from Psychology to Biological Engineering, he needed to attend college for a fifth year.
+It wasn’t until the end of his fourth year that he realized all of his scholarships expired and would not cover his fifth year in school.
+He ended up having to take out a $30,000 loan to cover his last year of college.
+He wished he had saved up a little more during his first couple years of college.

-TAKEAWAY: There are a lot of reasons why college may end up taking you longer than you think.
-Emergency funds can help you cover the tuition for extra semesters that you weren’t originally planning on.
-In addition, this is a perfect example of the importance of continuing to apply to scholarships even if you think everything is being covered and paid for!
+Tip: There are a lot of reasons why college may end up taking you longer than you think.
+Emergency funds can help cover tuition for extra semesters.